Jammyaa/Jammyaa/README.md

 - 👋 Hello, I'm Chinh, a blockchain developer.
 I am striving to become a good expert in this field.
 - 🌱 I’m currently learning to improve my programming skills in Rust and cosmwasm smart contract.
-At the same time, I will also continue to learn and work more deeply with the Cosmos SDK.
+I will also continue to learn and work more deeply with the Cosmos SDK.
+Recently, I learned more about Aptos' Move contract programming language - a new generation blockchain with high throughput.
 - 💞️ My hobbies are reading, playing chess and relaxing with my lover.
 Yes, I love her very much.
 - 📫 How to reach me [email](mailto:eyescryptoinsights@gmail.com)